 - half tsp lemon juice

-- sendha namak (rock salt)
+- sendha namak (rock salt) as needed

 - Rinse sabudana in water and soak them in a wide bowl with water just enough to cover them.